-Your bathroom should feel like a place where you can detox from everyday stress.
-Here is how to create a clean, streamlined space to enjoy.
+Declutter your bathroom to create a place where you can detox from everyday stress.

 This is the purge.
 Grab a garbage bag, as well as a separate container or sealable bag for medications.
 And now, empty all the areas of the room, and we mean all: the medicine cabinet, drawers, cabinets, linen closet, etc. Here’s what to remove: